Earlier this year, I was interviewed by Stuff.co.nz to get some easy ideas for putting together healthy lunchboxes. Here's how it went down...

 If you could make the ultimate kids lunchbox what would you put in it?

-I asked my 9yr old son for his ultimate lunch and this is what he said: rainbow wraps, cherry tomatoes, cucumber (he could live on cucumber!), grapes, and a fancy shaped egg (we have cool little gadgets that shape eggs into cars, fish etc).
+I asked my 9yr old son for his ultimate lunch and this is what he said: rainbow wraps, cherry tomatoes, cucumber (he could live on cucumber!), grapes, and an egg.
 I think that comes pretty close!
 For rainbow wraps, I spread a wrap with mayo then top with lettuce, grated carrot, grated cheese, ham, and a few dollops of beetroot relish.
 Sometimes I’ll slice it up and lay the slices on their side so you can see all the yummy filling.

 What are your top 4 tips to keeping lunchboxes fun and interesting for kids?